VikasDz/VikasDz/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=vikashdz)

-A Web Developer With Excellent Skills and Ability To Perform Well in a Team.
+A IT Guy With Excellent Skills and Ability To Perform Well in a Team.
 Passionate About Coding and Enjoy.

 ---------------------------------------------------------------------------------------------------------------